biot-med/terraform-sample/README.md

 ### `envs/dev/main.tf`

-This `main.tf` acts as the entry point for managing BIOT templates in the `dev` environment.
+This `main.tf` acts as the entry point for managing BioT templates in the `dev` environment.

 ### `public.auto.tfvars`